De Smet Jesuit High School

-De Smet Jesuit High School is a Catholic, college preparatory high school for boys located in Creve Coeur, Missouri, in the Roman Catholic Archdiocese of Saint Louis.
+De Smet Jesuit High School is a Catholic college preparatory high school for boys in Creve Coeur, Missouri, in the Roman Catholic Archdiocese of Saint Louis.

 The school began classes in the fall of 1967.
-It was named in honor of the prominent Belgian Jesuit Great Plains missionary Pierre-Jean De Smet.
+It was named in honor of the Belgian Jesuit Great Plains missionary Pierre-Jean De Smet.
+De Smet will expand to add a middle school beginning with the 2025-26 school year, using excess space in the existing school building.
+Initial plans are for classes of sixty students each in grades 6, 7, and 8, with room for additional growth in the future.

 Academics

 Honors courses are offered in math, English, foreign language, social studies, fine arts, and science, totaling 130 college credit hours.
 Honors students average a score of 31 on the ACT, and grades for honors courses are weighted when calculating grade-point average.
 The entire curriculum is college prep, but there is a full-service learning center to assist students needing extra help.
 All students lease a tablet PC, featuring a pen and multi-touch display as well as speech/audio recognition.
 Moodle is used to facilitate teacher communication with students and parents.

 De Smet Jesuit facilities include a 353-seat performing arts theater.